Kerry GAA honours

 Kerry are by far the most successful team in the history of Gaelic football.
 They have won 39 All-Ireland Senior Football Championship and have appeared in countless other All-Ireland Football Finals.
 Kerry footballers have been garlanded with countless awards and hold numerous individual records in the sport.
-Pat Spillane received nine All Stars during a glittering career, a feat matched by no other Gaelic footballer, while Tadhg Kennelly is the only holder of both an AFL Premiership medallion and a Senior All-Ireland Championship medal, the highest possible achievement in the sports of Australian rules football and Gaelic football.
-Here are Kerry's honours.
+Pat Spillane received nine All Stars during a glittering career, a feat matched by no other Gaelic footballer, while Tadhg Kennelly was the first holder of both an AFL Premiership medallion and a Senior All-Ireland Championship medal, the highest possible achievement in the sports of Australian rules football and Gaelic football.